 We may never know if Simon’s earlier conversion was genuine or not.
-Some might say he genuinely became a Christian but then later gave into temptation.
+Some might say he genuinely became a follower of Jesus but then later gave into temptation.
 Or one could argue that his baptism was for show only.
 Whatever the case, Simon revealed his mercenary intentions when he asked Peter and John to sell him their power to pass on the ability to perform miracles.
 It would be common for magicians to exchange secrets for money so perhaps he thought he could be taught how to do this trick.

 Peter was extremely angry with Simon’s request and quite clearly pointed out that Simon’s heart was bitter and captive to sin.
 Peter said to Simon, “you have no part or share in this ministry, because your heart is not right before God.”
 He told him to “repent of this wickedness and pray to the Lord.
 Perhaps he will forgive you for having such a thought in your head.”

 Simon immediately begged Peter to pray for him.
 The Scripture ends with Peter and John returning to Jerusalem.
 We will never know what their reaction to Simon’s requests was and whether or not they prayed for him.

 Simon’s livelihood and reputation depended on his ability to perform magic tricks for people.
 In sharp contrast, the Holy Spirit is a living and active part of God himself.
 Miracles performed by the Spirit are beyond any human ability.

 Perform an obvious magic trick.
 You can perform a card trick or borrow magic books from the city library.
 After you have performed it a few times and then allow the children see how it is done.
 “Children, in today’s bible story we are going to learn about a man who could do lots of magic tricks.
 He learned a very important lesson about the difference between tricks and the real power of God.”